Our chocolate supply is getting squeezed

 You crave it.
 You savor it.
 You love it.
-It's chocolate, and Americans will spend more than a billion dollars on the sweet treat just for Valentine's Day alone; worldwide, we spend $98 billion a year.
+It's chocolate, and we collectively spend more than $98 billion a year on this sweet treat.

 A growing number of fans around the world are gobbling it up, particularly in China, where chocolate sales have doubled in the past decade and a billion people are starting to enjoy the delectable treat the West has long devoured.
 Demand is outstripping supply, and a full-blown, one-ton chocolate shortage is predicted by 2020.
+Scientists are even predicting that chocolate may vanish entirely by 2050, as cacao plants will likely disappear due to warmer temperatures and drier weather conditions, reports Business Insider.

 It's not that we're eating too much chocolate, necessarily (though America's obesity rates may say otherwise).
-Americans eat roughly 10 pounds of it a year per person, which translates to a heck of a lot of heart-shaped boxes of truffles.
+Americans eat roughly 10 pounds of it a year per person.
 But we've got nothing on Europe: The Swiss eat nearly 20 pounds per person per year, and people in Germany, Ireland and the United Kingdom eat 16 or 17 pounds a year, according to figures from market research company Euromonitor International.

 While our waistlines and cholesterol levels may disagree, our affinity for chocolate isn't the reason — at least, not the entire reason — our supply is shrinking.
 The multi-pronged problem facing the chocolate industry starts at the root of the process: cocoa trees and beans.

-Note: Editor's note: This story was originally written in February 2017 and has been updated with new information.